r-owen/toika_loom_server/README.md

     * The square button below that shows the weave direction: whether you are weaving (green down arrow) or unweaving (red up arrow).
       The arrow points in the direction cloth is moving through the loom.
-      You can change the weave direction by pressing this button, or by pressing the "UNW" button on the loom's control panel.
+      You can only change the weave direction by pressing this button;

-* To advance to the next pick (weaving or unweaving, depending on the weave direction): press the loom's pedal or the "PICK" button on the loom's control panel.
+      the software ignores the "reverse" button on the dobby head (for reasons explained near the beginning of this document).

 * The software will automatically repeat patterns if you weave or unweave beyond the end.
   However, you must advance twice when you reach an end, before the next set of shafts is raised.